nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `TaskCard` component associates with each task in observablelist, containing all attributes of the task, with images loaded on attributes like priority, exsitence of description

-The `UI` component:

-* Executes user commands using the `Logic` component
-* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change
-* Responds to events raised from various parts of DoIt and updates the UI accordingly

 ### 3.4 Logic Component